acquia/blt/readme/extending-blt.md

 In this example, an executable file named `pre-commit` should exist in `${repo.root}/my-custom-git-hooks`.

-You should execute `blt setup:git-hooks` after modifying these values in order for changes to take effect.
+You should execute `blt blt:init:git-hooks` after modifying these values in order for changes to take effect.

 #### git:commit-msg